matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 So in a year of 1.5 hour/day average social media usage you will have spent almost _23 FULL DAYS_ staring at your screen.

 That's a lot of time.
+And some of us have double these values...

 # Why are we discussing this?